dook-pilot/back-end/README.md

 # API function vngp1_predict_license_plate:
 This API accepts POST request only.
 It requires an image through the form from front-end side.
 It scraps the data from image using license_number_with_company_name.py file and send back the response in a json format.

-# API function rdw:
-This function accepts GET request only and it also requires a license number from the user.
-It finds the data of with the license number on [rdw](https://ovi.rdw.nl/default.aspx) website and scraps all the information.
-It then send that information back in json format..
+The RDW scrap function is called inside this API.
+When the data from image is extracted, the rdw scrap function will be called for each license number found in extracted data of image.